Calendula stellata

-Calendula stellata is a species of flowering plant in the marigold genus Calendula, family Asteraceae.
+Calendula stellata (also known as Sicilian marigold) is a species of annual flowering plant in the marigold genus Calendula, family Asteraceae.
 It is native to northwestern Africa, Malta, and Sicily.
+Flowering period is between January and April.
+Flowers are typically orange or yellow.

 The Royal Horticultural Society considers it to be "highly attractive" and suitable for gardens in a Mediterranean climate.